yaledailynews/ydn-data/docs/ydn_data_technical_setup.md

-on side projects, you’re probably already familiar with GitHub, but GitHub tends to be used less often in statistics and data science (and certainly not in the Yale Statistics & Data Science department, unless you’re currently taking S\&DS 262).
+on side projects, you’re probably already familiar with GitHub, but GitHub tends to be used less often in statistics and data science (and certainly not in the Yale Statistics & Data Science department, unless you’re currently taking S&DS 262).

 A technical note, for those interested: *GitHub* is built on *Git*, which is the version control system that does the hard work of comparing